DipS1017/fullStackTask/README.md

 - The application uses **MongoDB** to store user data.
 The database contains user documents with details like email, username, and password.
 - The password is securely hashed before storage.

-### Image Upload Endpoint:
-- **POST /api/auth/upload-image**: Allows users to upload a profile image.
-This image is stored in the backend and associated with the user's profile.

----

 ## How to Run the Project

 ### Prerequisites: